1. Select

-What is BSDA - Basic Service Demat Account?
+What is BSDA - Basic Services Demat Account?

 Created on 17 Jul 2024

-To democratise financial markets and boost participation among small investors, SEBI (Securities and Exchange Board of India) recently made a significant announcement regarding Basic Service Demat Accounts (BSDA).
+To democratise financial markets and boost participation among small investors, SEBI (Securities and Exchange Board of India) recently made a significant announcement regarding Basic Services Demat Accounts (BSDA).

 Key changes included in the announcement were: